justadudewhohacks/opencv4nodejs/README.md

 **Important note:** node-gyp won't handle whitespaces properly, thus make sure, that the path to your project directory does **not contain any whitespaces**.
 Installing opencv4nodejs under "C:\Program Files\some_dir" or similar will not work and will fail with: "fatal error C1083: Cannot open include file: 'opencv2/core.hpp'"!**

-On windows you will furthremore need Windows Build Tools to compile OpenCV and opencv4nodejs.
+On Windows you will furthermore need Windows Build Tools to compile OpenCV and opencv4nodejs.
 If you don't have Visual Studio or Windows Build Tools installed, you can easily install the VS2015 build tools:

 ``` bash
 npm install --global windows-build-tools